kleinfreund/kleinfreund.de/src/pages/resume.md

   Contract<br>
   2018 – 2019

-  I was tasked with building upon the prototype of Disraptor, a tool for decoupling the development of an arbitrary web application from the need to implement auxiliary functions like authentication, user management, and social networking based on the Discourse forum software.
+  I built the Disraptor prototype, a tool for decoupling the development of an arbitrary web application from the need to implement auxiliary functions like authentication, user management, and social networking based on the Discourse forum software.

-  Technologies: HTML, CSS, JavaScript (Ember.js), Ruby (Rails)
+  Technologies: HTML, CSS, JavaScript, Ruby (Rails)

 - **Front-end developer**<br>
   Contract<br>
   2017 – 2018

-  I built Slidehub, a web-based browser for easily accessing a large number of PDF documents (e.g. for presentations, lectures, talks, etc.).
+  I built Slidehub, a PDF document browser for easily accessing a large number of for presentations, lectures, talks, etc.

   Technologies: HTML, CSS, JavaScript

 ## Education

-2014 – 2019 (5 years)<br>
-Weimar, Germany

 - **Computer Science & Media (B.Sc.)**<br>
-  Bauhaus-Universität Weimar<br>
+  Bauhaus-Universität Weimar, Weimar Germany<br>
-  2014 – 2019
+  2014 – 2019 (5 years)

 ## Skills